 They do vary from airline and from aircraft type to aircraft type, so check on your airlines website before you go.

 If you are flying with a baby or toddler the extra help with boarding, disembarking etc is very helpful.
 The sky nannies will provide some inflight entertainment for children.
-Well worth considering, especially if flying with a baby solo or if you have several kids.
+Well worth considering, especially if you are flying with a baby solo or if you have several kids.
 Don’t expect them to take your kids entirely off your hands though.
 They are part of the normal crew and will have their regular duties to perform too.

 Pin For Later?